 - About QuarkCopyDesk: Use this command to display information about QuarkCopyDesk such as the version number. - Edit License Code: Use this command to change the validation code of an installed copy of QuarkCopyDesk.
 By changing this code, you can change a Test Drive version (formerly called "evaluation copy") of QuarkCopyDesk into a fully functional version, change the languages supported by the user interface, or change QuarkCopyDesk into a Plus edition. - Transfer QuarkCopyDesk License: Use this command to deactivate QuarkCopyDesk on one computer so that you can activate it on a different computer.
-Available only when QuarkCopyDesk has been activated. - Activate QuarkCopyDesk: Use this command to activate QuarkCopyDesk on your computer.
-Available only when QuarkCopyDesk is running in demo mode. - Preferences: Lets you modify default values and settings.
-For more information, see "Preferences." - Quit QuarkCopyDesk: Exits the application.
+Available only when QuarkCopyDesk has been activated.
+This option displays only if you have installed with a validation code that requires activation. - Activate QuarkCopyDesk: Use this command to activate QuarkCopyDesk on your computer.
+Available only when QuarkCopyDesk is running in demo mode.
+This option displays only if you have installed with a validation code that requires activation. - Preferences: Lets you modify default values and settings.
+For more information, see "Preferences."

+• Quit QuarkCopyDesk: Exits the application.